Have you experienced a knee injury that turned out to be an ACL tear?

 A mild injury may stretch your ACL but leave it intact.

-This affects you if you injured only the ACL and have not had episodes of your knee “giving out” after the injury.
+Your chances of avoiding surgery are better if you’ve only experienced an ACL injury without episodes of your knee “giving out” after the injury.

 Treatment depends on the severity of your ACL injury and may include rest and rehabilitation exercises.